SalesforceCommerceCloud/sfcc-ci/README.md

-path          | (String)    | The path relative to .../webdav/Sites where the file to upload to file          | (String)    | The file to upload token         | (String)    | The Oauth token to use use for authentication callback      | (Function)  | Callback function executed as a result.
+path          | (String)    | The path relative to .../webdav/Sites where the file to upload to file          | (String)    | The file to upload token         | (String)    | The Oauth token to use use for authentication options       | (Object)    | The options parameter can contains two properties: pfx: the path to the client certificate to use for two factor authentication. passphrase: the optional passphrase to use with the client certificate callback      | (Function)  | Callback function executed as a result.
 The error will be passed as parameter to the callback function.

 **Returns:** (void) Function has no return value